vishalsai416/Chat-Bot/README.md

 # RolePilot AI

-RolePilot AI is a starter full-stack app for role-based career chatbot.
+RolePilot AI is a starter full-stack app for a role-based career chatbot.
 It is designed to feel like a focused guide for a specific job path instead of a generic assistant.

 ## MVP included